R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 > id -Gn

 Now for the new user, say `new_user` (§), just as we did in **§ A.3.f Adding new groups**, we are going to favor the native bin command (**useradd**, see `man 8 useradd`) over the "user friendly" Perl script (**adduser**, see `man 8 adduser`) that runs on said command:
+> sudo useradd -m -s /bin/bash new_user (§)<br>
-> sudo useradd new_user (§)
+> sudo passwd new_user (§)

+Option `-m` will create a home directory for this user, and option `-s /bin/bash` will override the default login shell so that it matches `root` and `rtorrent`'s (§).
 [**NOTE**: This is the moment to prove that new passwords adhere to the policy; try-out various forbidden patterns.]

-Default values for this new user can be examined with `useradd -D`, which actually displays information stored in `/etc/default/useradd`.
-As anticipated in **§ A.3.d Strong password policy**, the configuration variables in `/etc/login.defs` change the behavior of this tool.
+Default characteristics for this new user can be examined with `sudo useradd -D`, which actually displays information stored in `/etc/default/useradd`.
+Most of the values in the file are deactivated!
+As anticipated in **§ A.3.d Strong password policy**, the configuration variables in `/etc/login.defs` also change the behaviour of this tool.
 For example, **useradd** plus `USERGROUPS_ENAB yes` will create by default a group with the name of the user.
 This is readily established with
 > getent passwd new_user (§)

 and